triton-inference-server/server/docs/optimization.rst

 Framework-Specific Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The inference server has several optimization settings that apply to only a subset of the supported model frameworks.
-These optimization settings are controlled by the model configuration :ref:`optimization policy <section-optimization-policy>`.
+Triton has several optimization settings that apply to only a subset of the supported model frameworks.
+These optimization settings are controlled by the model configuration :ref:`optimization policy
+<section-optimization-policy>`.

 One especially powerful optimization that we will explore here is to use :ref:`section-optimization-policy-tensorrt` in conjunction with a